 Despite my misgivings, I convinced myself it would work.
 We know a handy contractor who could make this place look beautiful in no time.
 The price and location are the most important aspects of owning a home, and both of those hit the mark.

 We would work around the tiny backyard and other shortcomings.
 We are trying to buy in a tight seller’s market, and I convinced myself we had no choice.

 The following day our agent called and presented us with a few diagrams of our lot and a conservation easement addendum.
 It seems the sellers forgot to disclose a rather large conservation area on their lot.

 Suddenly, that overwhelming feeling returned.
-I felt certain we were about to buy the wrong house.
+I bought the wrong house.